 Some members are involved in the lab out of interest in community building and motivation.

-One member, drawing from their own experience, believes that "mental health challenges often accompany changes like joining a company, transfers, or secondments, and can happen to anyone."
+One member, drawing from their own experience, believes that "mental health challenges often accompany changes and challenges like joining a company, transfers, or secondments—it can happen to anyone."
 Based on this, they are now active as an industrial counselor specializing in the advertising industry.
 Another member expanded their focus to diversity through lab activities and began working at a subsidiary company for people with disabilities.

-What all members share is an active approach to deepening their knowledge about mental health—both as a personal concern and as a societal issue—from their own perspectives.
-Beyond activities in their departments, they attend university, pursue qualifications like industrial counselor or career consultant certifications, and take various examinations.
+What all members share is an active commitment to deepening their knowledge about mental health—both as a personal concern and as a societal issue—from their own perspectives.
+Beyond activities within their departments, they are also attending university, pursuing qualifications such as industrial counselor or career consultant certifications, and taking various examinations.

 Furthermore, regarding the lab's original goal of creating opportunities for mental wellness led by those directly involved, they consistently focus on the following points and keywords in their daily activities: